-Nineteen of those weren't bugs.
+Most of the time, these weren't bugs.
 The agent was correct based on what it could see.
 It just didn't know what I knew — product decisions, trade-offs, things I'd explicitly confirmed or rejected that existed nowhere in the code.

 The agent saw a Stripe integration.
 It didn't know I was actively evaluating switching to Polar.
 It saw a simple email/password auth flow and didn't know that was intentionally minimal because I hadn't decided on the permission model yet.
 It saw a 24-hour refund window and couldn't tell whether that was a deliberate product decision or a temporary hack.